The gopher snake is found from southern Canada, as far south as southern Sinaloa and Veracruz in Mexico.

 The belly is usually a uniform white to yellowish colour, but sometimes it can have brown markings.
 They have a relatively large head with large eyes and narrow neck, keeled scales in the upper body and a single anal scale.

 The species color patterns will vary regionally to mimic the colors of their environment.
 The most common gopher snake predators include red-tailed hawks, foxes and coyotes and large king snakes.

 These are solitary snakes, living alone in dens or other adequate shelter all year, except during the mating season.

 Subspecies / Taxonomy

-Just like with many other species currently, scientists don't agree a uniform classification for the species.
+Just like with many other snake species currently, scientists don't agree a uniform classification for the species.
 There are up to 11 subspecies recognized, with several subspecies proposed representing the isolated island populations, and some have been proposed to attain a full species status.

 These are the most commonly accepted subspecies currently recognized.